Cyace84/tip4/docs/usage/mintingNft.md

         ){
             toast("Nft metadata field is required !", 0)
-            this.loadingText2 = "Failed"
+            this.loadingText = "Failed"
             return
         }
         if (
             isNaN(Number(this.$refs.actionRoyaltyPercent.value))
         ){
             toast("Royalty percentage field is required !", 0)
-            this.loadingText2 = "Failed"
+            this.loadingText = "Failed"
             return
         }
         if (